ESO-EPFL/limatch/README.md

 ### [[Generalization of point-to-point matching for rigorous optimization in kinematic laser scanning]](https://www.sciencedirect.com/science/article/pii/S0924271625003235)
 Aurélien Brun, Jakub Kolecki, Muyan Xiao, Luca Insolia, Elmar Vincent van der Zwan, Stéphane Guerrier, Jan Skaloud

+> [!WARNING]
+> LiMatch is under active development and comes without guarantee.
+If you spot a bug or would like a feature to be added, you are welcome to open an issue or a pull request 😃

 ## Introduction

 Limatch allows the automated extraction of point to point correspondences between point clouds that partially overlap.
 Starting from two point cloud files (las, laz or txt), Limatch outputs a set of point to point correspondences that correspond to the same physical entities over the scanned area.
 These correspondences can be used in several ways such as: refining the trajectory in a factor graph approach (advanced), refining the mounting and boresight parameters of the lidar, or for rigid point cloud registration.